moonesque/sms_sender/README.md

-# YektaNet Task
+# SMS Delivery system
-This project implements the requested test in Python using Django and Django REST Framework.
+This project implements the task requested by YektaNet in Python, using Django and Django REST Framework.

 ## Setup
 To setup the project navigate to the root of the project and create a virtualenv.